pulumi/compliance-policies/policies/docs/policy/policy.md

 ## Coding guide

+Policies written and packaged by Pulumi will be consumed by customers.
+Writing policies in a consistent manner is important to give the best developer and user experience.

-Below is a list of con
+Below is a list of guidelines to assist with the goal set above.

 ### Policy wording